Software widget: Web widgets

 A web widget is a portable application installed and executed, typically by non-expert webmasters on HTML-based web pages, to offer site visitors shopping, advertisements, videos, or other simple functionality from third party widget publishers.

 Web browsers can also be used as widget engine infrastructures.
-The web is an environment well suited to distribution of widgets, as it doesn't require explicit interaction from the user to install new code snippets.
+The web is an environment well suited to distribution of widgets, as it does not require explicit interaction from the user to install new code snippets.

 Web widgets have unleashed some commercial interest, due their perceived potential as a marketing channel, mainly because they provide interactivity and viral distribution through social networks.
 The first known web widget, Trivia Blitz, was introduced in 1997.
 It was a game applet offered by Uproar.com (the leading online game company from 2000 - 2001) that appeared on over 35,000 websites ranging from GeoCities personal pages to CNN and Tower Records.
 When Uproar.com was acquired by Vivendi Universal in 2001, the widget was discontinued.